Two Best Second Residency Programs

 Last but not least, select a country that will give you residency with a minimal physical presence requirement.
 Some countries require you to spend zero time in the country to maintain your residency and others want 6 months a year… they want you to become part of the community, spend money in the country, etc.

 If you want to live in your country of residence, then this might not be an issue for you.
-If you want residency as an exit plan, or to maximize the value of the US Foreign Earned Income Exclusion, you’ll need a country with no physical presence requirement.
+If you want residency as an exit plan, or to maximize the value of Foreign Earned Income Exclusion then you’ll need a country with no physical presence requirement.

-Considering all of the above, here are the two best second residency programs for 2017:
+Considering all of the above, here are the two best second residency programs:

 - Nicaragua for those willing to put in the time.